crate-crypto/go-kzg/readme.md

   version had a serialization bug.
   We only rely on gnark-crypto's underlying group operations and pairing code for bls12-381.
-For code that we do need to use, that has not been audited, we have copied it into this library so that it can be a part of this libraries audit.
+For code that we do need to use, that has not been audited, we have copied it into this library so that it can be a part of this library's audit.
 We have noted in the comments which functions we have done this for.